madhavarshney/codive/README.md

 ### Starting Codive

-Currently, the Svelte version is more up-to-date than the hyperapp version.
+Note: Currently, the Svelte version is more up-to-date compared to the HyperApp version.

 #### Svelte